itrust-consulting/ADTop/CONTRIBUTING.md

 Kindly note, that when submitting PR the commits are named correctly with brief description of its purpose mentioned in the PR.

-You are also encourages to open an issue related to general issues, suggestions and improvements.
+You are also encouraged to open an issue related to general issues, suggestions and improvements.